 The leopard seal is an apex predator that is superbly equipped for survival in the constantly changing and challenging Antarctic waters.

-Highlights where the Leopard Seal can be seen
+Spots where the Leopard Seal can be observed

 A gateway to the ultimate adventure that only a few will be lucky enough to experience.